VitorPinheiroCruz/Agenda_with_open/README.md

 # Agenda_with_open
-Project to practice with python
+Project to practice with python using the function open instead a data base.